 “They have the still North in their soul, The hill-winds in their breath; And the granite of New Hampshire is made part of them till death.” – Richard Hovey, Dartmouth Class of 1885

-This old map of New Hampshire provides hours of entertainment and you learn a lot about the state in the process.
-This combination of a picture book and wall map makes an attractive addition to your office, library, or den, and can even be used to teach children the geography and history of New Hampshire.
-When you’re done exploring, click here to buy a copy of the map!
+This historic map of New Hampshire will make an attractive addition to your office, library, or den and can even be used to teach children the geography and history of the area.
+When you’re done exploring, click here to get your copy.